 For instance, their age, education, or location information disclosure became more frequent when seeking both informational and emotional support compared to pursuing either one.
 We also observe that online self-disclosure had a contradicting effect on the receipt of informational vs. emotional support.
 Specifically, self-disclosure increased the chances of users obtaining solicited informational support, but the same did not hold for emotional support.
-For other users' involvement, a voluntary discourse in the post, regardless of social support categories, demonstrated positive relations with the length and sentiment level of associated comments.
-However, there exist discrepancies in informational vs. emotional support for the remaining features.
-Similarly, textual attributes encouraging social feedback differed significantly depending on support types.
+Lastly, we discover that textual attributes encouraging the provision of social support and user engagement differed significantly depending on support types.

 The main contributions of our research include the following: \begin{itemize}